samntv/dealer-template-1/docs/REBRAND_DOCUMENTATION.md

 Step 5: Document Client Requirements
 Create a comprehensive record of the client's specifications.
 Action:
-Open the file docs/CLIENTS_REQUEST.md (located in the docs folder) Document all client requirements including:
+Create a new file docs/CLIENTS_REQUEST.md (in the docs folder) Document all client requirements including:
 Company name and branding details
 Color schemes and brand colors (hex codes)